MySQL® settings

 Binlog transaction dependency tracking

-Management consoleCLIAPIThe schema to calculate logical temporary labels that help replicas determine which transactions can be executed concurrently.
-It is used for generating dependency information, which is written to a binary log when multithreaded replication (Slave parallel workers) with the
+Management consoleCLIAPISpecifies how to compute logical timestamps, allowing replicas to identify transactions that can run concurrently.
+It is used to generate dependency information, which is written to the binary log when multi-threaded replication (Slave parallel workers) is enabled with the Slave parallel type set to

 -

-WRITESET: Schema is based onCOMMIT_ORDER.
-In addition to the above condition, two transactions are considered conflicting if a value (hash) appears in the write sets of both transactions. -
+WRITESET: This approach is based onCOMMIT_ORDER.
+In addition to the above condition, two transactions are considered conflicting if they share a hash value in their write sets. -

-WRITESET_SESSION: Two transactions are considered dependent if at least one of these conditions is met:- The transactions are dependent according to the
+WRITESET_SESSION: Two transactions are considered dependent if at least one of the following conditions is met:- The transactions are dependent according to

-WRITESETschema. - The transactions were committed during one user session.
+WRITESET. - The transactions committed within the same user session.

 . -